ece398-buvip/vip-weather-docs/docs/software-build.md

-This tutorial describes how to build the software suite for the weather station.
+This tutorial describes how to build the software suite for the Weather Station.
 Make sure the target system(s) have the required software as described in the previous section.

 ## Clone the Repository

-Before building any software, you must have the most recent stable release of the weather station software suite located at our [GitHub Repository](https://github.com/ImtiazAtBradley/VIP_Weather/tree/main).
+Before building any software, you must have the most recent stable release of the Weather Station software suite located at our [GitHub Repository](https://github.com/ImtiazAtBradley/VIP_Weather/tree/main).
 All target devices must have the software needed to build the various services.

 ## Broker

-The Broker is the service that relays information between the deployed weather station, and the deployed server that holds the weather data.
-The broker is written using C++, using the [libcurl library](https://curl.se/libcurl/).
+The Broker is the service that relays information between the deployed Weather Station and the deployed server that holds the weather data.
+The broker is written with C++ using the [libcurl library](https://curl.se/libcurl/).
 Below is a simple block diagram of the broker's job:

 ```mermaid
 graph LR